ralopezh/dis-k/README.md

   Contains multiple definitions for exponentially normalized modified Bessel functions.

 ## Run
-If you do not have an initial guess solution, run first
+If you do not have an initial guess solution, run it first
 ```
 path_to_executable/nyquist input.dat
 ```